triciajoyjohansson/triciajoyz/README.md

 - 👋 Hi, I’m @triciajoyz - Real name is Tricia Johansson!
-- 👀 I’m interested in coding.
+- 👀 I’m interested in coding web apps, and web development in general.
 - 🌱 I’m currently learning JavaScript and Python.
 - 💞️ I’m here to experiment with code and I'm still learning...
 - 📫 You can contact me on hello@triciajoyz.com